 After getting started in the world of boosters (specific complementary treatments) I wanted to try something from The Ordinary, a brand with quite a reputation.
 The Ordinary, belonging to the DECIEM group, has become an iconic skincare brand.
 Throughout this year, the company was involved in a major image crisis that led to an important stoppage of its commercial activity and rumors of final closure.
 Recently, after all the drama, which ended with the dismissal of the previous CEO and founder (Brandon Truaxe), the company has resumed its activity (in part thanks to the momentum provided by Estee Lauder after acquiring 28% of DECIEM) and they are returning to normally distribute products.

-I have spoken very happily of boosters, but what are they?
+I have spoken very happily of serums, but what are they?
 In summary, they are products that give your skin that extra you may need and that your usual beauty routine does not provide.
-Most of the boosters that I have tried so far are focused on providing the skin with compounds with antioxidant, anti-aging, anti-stain or illuminating properties.
+Most of the boosters that I have tried so far are focused on providing the skin with compounds with antioxidant, anti-aging or brightening properties.
 Thus, when applied right after the serum and before the moisturizer your skin is well fed .
 Of course, each of these products is different and provides different properties to your skin, so the magic lies in combining them properly, according to your needs, to get the best possible result.

 So, what makes this product so interesting?
 It’s simple: antioxidants help your skin fight free radicals.
 If you let free radicals roam through your skin, they damage elastin and collagen, so antioxidants help your skin stay young and healthy.